mariolambrette/AnimalTrackR/README.md

 </div>

-Click the box to select files and navigate to the ‘ToAnnotate’ folder in your project directory.
+Click the box to select files and navigate to the ‘/ToAnnotate’ folder in your project directory.
 Click and drag the whole folder into the box on the screen and wait for the images to be loaded, then click the object detection button.

 You will now be presented with an an option to create labels.
 You should click the ‘Load Labels from File’ button and navigate to your project